ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 The difficulty level applied during the nonce discovering process of this block.
 Default value is `0x0`.

-`timestamp`

-The timestamp of the creation of the genesis block.
+`timestamp`: The timestamp of the creation of the genesis block.
 This is commonly set to `0x0`.

 `extraData`